oss-review-toolkit/ort/README.md

       The dependencies analysis file to use.
 Source code will be downloaded automatically if needed.
 This parameter and --input-path are mutually exclusive.
+    --askalono-path
+      The path to executable of Askalono tool.
+Makes sense only with --scanner askalono
+      Default: <empty string>
     --input-path, -i
       The input directory or file to scan.
 This parameter and --dependencies-file are mutually exclusive.